jacobfgoldberg/jacobfgoldberg.github.io/index.md

-# Hello World

-## <center>Welcome to Jacob Goldberg's CS499 ePortfolio. </center>
+# <center>Welcome to Jacob Goldberg's CS499 ePortfolio</center>
+### <center>Computer Science Capstone Project</center>
-Here you can find the artifact I chose to use as the base for my project and the enhancements I've made to it using the skills I've acquired throughout my time in the SNHU Computer Science program.
+<center>Here you can find the artifact I chose to use as the base for my project and the enhancements I've made to it using the skills I've acquired throughout my time in the SNHU Computer Science program.</center>

 ### Professional Self-Assessment

 Insert Here

-### Original Artifact and Code Review

-The following is an informal code review of my original artifact, detailing its prexisting features and functionality as well as pointing out areas that will be targeted for enhancement.

-<code>A video of the code review can be found <a href="https://youtu.be/aZIdsyjYgkk">here</a>.</code>

 ### Original Artifact
 The original artifact used as the base for my enhancements is a Java Rescue Animal Program that enables users to enter dogs and monkeys into an Animal Rescue system.
 My past construction of this artifact demonstrates my experience with software design and engineering, data structures, and algorithms that manage those data structures.
 It consists of four Java files, those being the RescueAnimal class, the Driver main class, the Dog class, and the Monkey class, with those last two deriving from the Rescue Animal class.

 <code>This original artifact's files can be found <a href="https://github.com/jacobfgoldberg/jacobfgoldberg.github.io/tree/original_code">here</a>.</code>

+### Code Review

+The following is an informal code review of my original artifact, detailing its prexisting features and functionality as well as pointing out areas that will be targeted for enhancement.

+<code>A video of the code review can be found <a href="https://youtu.be/aZIdsyjYgkk">here</a>.</code>

 ### Enhancement 1 - Software Design and Engineering
 The artifact I chose for the category Software Design and Engineering is a Java program that allows users to input animals into a rescue animal system, data about the animals, view a list of animals that have been taken in, and to reserve animals.
 The program is only partially complete and in its current state only accepts dogs and monkeys.
 I created this program for my IT 145 class in order to learn about Java development and best coding practices in Java.
 Since then, I have learned more about the Java coding language as well as other programming languages including C++.
 I have included this artifact in my ePortfolio as it demonstrates my proficiency in developing functioning code and meeting software requirements to solve a problem with Java.